project-feynman/v2/README.md

 # Feynman Project
-Despite the advent of digital learning, there aren't enough high quality academic resources on the internet Feynman creates a mechanism under which large volumes of elegant explanations can be constantly produced.
+Despite the advent of digital learning, there aren't enough high quality academic resources on the internet.
+Feynman creates a mechanism under which large volumes of elegant explanations can be constantly produced.

 ## Table of contents:
   - [How Feynman works](./doc/harness_potential.md)